 Reed Lakes Trail in Hatcher Pass is a scenic trail that leads to two alpine lakes, Upper Reed Lake and Lower Reed Lake.

-At a total distance of 9 miles roundtrip, Reed Lakes Trail is seriously one of the best hiking trails in Hatcher Pass.
+At a total distance of 9 miles roundtrip, Reed Lakes Trail is one of the best hikes in Hatcher Pass.
 It is such a beautiful hike and the views are so worth it!

 I rated this trail as moderate because there is a boulder field that you need to scramble across and it’s challenging for children and small dogs.
 I would say to leave most dogs at home unless you are willing and capable of carrying your dog if necessary.

-In this guide, I’m going to share what you need to know to hike Reed Lakes Trail in Hatcher Pass.
+In this trail guide, I’m going to share what you need to know to hike Reed Lakes Trail in Hatcher Pass, one of the best day hikes in Southcentral Alaska.

 Planning a trip to Alaska?
 Start with my Alaska Travel Guide.